rackerlabs/support-how-to/content/exchange/migrating-exchange-to-exchange-via-outlook.md

    <img src="{% asset_path exchange/migrating-exchange-to-exchange-via-outlook/10.png %}" alt="" />

-**Note:** Your import may take some time to finish depending on the size of the .PST file.
+**Note:** Your import might take some time to finish, depending on the size of the .PST file.